jrish1/Automating-Routed-topology-creation/Readme.txt

 Containerized environment Creation for Routed Topology creation

-1. Copy the bash script and "build_container" zip file in the same folder on your Ubunutu VM.
+1. Copy the bash script and "build_container" zip file in the same folder on your Ubuntu VM.
 2. Execute the bash script
 ./initialize.bash